milangupta4/milangupta4.github.io/_posts/2025-01-29-zepto-search-recommendations-case.md

 In addition, Zepto has launched Zepto Cafe - a quick food delivery service - and has achieved 50,000+ daily orders within the first month of launch.

-## Value Proposition
+## Zepto's value prop is frictionless shopping

 Zepto seeks to make online purchase from their app the default user behavior.

 New users join in largely to order high frequency consumer goods & food items.

+Zepto's goal is to broaden the categories of products that customers purchase via the app.

+This is done by leveraging recommendation engine to push broader catalog items, running special promotions during festivals, and continuous promotions.

-However, through their catalog and promotions, Zepto seeks to increase ARPU by pushing higher-value products.
-Selling high-value products makes more sense, as profits are more likely in those categories.
+The broad goal is increase ARPU by pushing higher-value products.
+And Zepto is more likely to achieve profitable margins on high-value products - such as electronics, home decor and apparel.

-## Importance of Search
+## Search captures intent

-Search (alongside Recommendations) is one of the most important features in new product discovery for ecommerce apps.
+Users get to discover new content on the app via 2 features:
+1. Search
+2. Recommendations

-The customer seeks to see options that are relevant to what they are looking for.
-They also need some criteria by which to judge a good product.
+When using Search, the customer seeks to view options that are relevant to what they are looking for.
+In addition, when they view products, they need some criteria by which to judge a good product.

 In that context, pain points related to Search are:

-### Search Intelligence ###
+**Search Intelligence**
 - Inaccurate capture of user intent
 - Poor handling of misspellings and variants

-### Results Page ###
+**Results Page**
 - Irrelevant or poorly ranked results
-- Even the results
 - Missed opportunities for upselling and cross-selling
 - Limited product discovery